Nonlinear dimensionality reduction: Locally-linear embedding

+These two constraints ensure that $W$ is unaffected by rotation and translation.

+In the second step, a neighborhood preserving map is created based the weights.
+Each point $X_i \in \R^D$ is mapped onto a point $Y_i \in \R^d$ by minimizing another cost:

-In this cost function, unlike the previous one, the weights Wij are kept fixed and the minimization is done on the points Yi to optimize the coordinates.
-This minimization problem can be solved by solving a sparse N X N eigen value problem (N being the number of data points), whose bottom d nonzero eigen vectors provide an orthogonal set of coordinates.
+Unlike in the previous cost function, the weights Wij are kept fixed and the minimization is done on the points Yi to optimize the coordinates.
+This minimization problem can be solved by solving a sparse N X N eigenvalue problem (N being the number of data points), whose bottom d nonzero eigen vectors provide an orthogonal set of coordinates.

+The only hyperparameter in the algorithm is what counts as a "neighbor" of a point.
 Generally the data points are reconstructed from K nearest neighbors, as measured by Euclidean distance.
-For such an implementation the algorithm has only one free parameter K, which can be chosen by cross validation.
+In this case, the algorithm has only one integer-valued hyperparameter K, which can be chosen by cross validation.

 Hessian locally-linear embedding (Hessian LLE)

 Like LLE, Hessian LLE is also based on sparse matrix techniques.
 It tends to yield results of a much higher quality than LLE.
 Unfortunately, it has a very costly computational complexity, so it is not well-suited for heavily sampled manifolds.
 It has no internal model.

 Modified Locally-Linear Embedding (MLLE)

 Modified LLE (MLLE) is another LLE variant which uses multiple weights in each neighborhood to address the local weight matrix conditioning problem which leads to distortions in LLE maps.
 Loosely speaking the multiple weights are the local orthogonal projection of the original weights produced by LLE.
 The creators of this regularised variant are also the authors of Local Tangent Space Alignment (LTSA), which is implicit in the MLLE formulation when realising that the global optimisation of the orthogonal projections of each weight vector, in-essence, aligns the local tangent spaces of every data point.
 The theoretical and empirical implications from the correct application of this algorithm are far-reaching.